IndustryNav: Exploring Spatial Reasoning of Embodied Agents in Dynamic Industrial Navigation: IndustryNav

 The global odometry, which includes the agent's current and target locations, direction, and distance towards the target, acts as a spatial reference that guides the navigation process.
 To help the agent better understand the relationship between its current orientation $\theta$ and the environment coordinate system, we explicitly provide the following mapping as part of the prompt:

 This mapping enables the agent to align its internal directional reasoning with the real-world spatial coordinate system, facilitating more accurate navigation decisions.
 By continuously updating this information after each step, the agent can maintain an accurate understanding of the global position and plan more efficient paths toward the goal.
-Additionally, the action-state histories (see the $t$-step history below) are provided to offer temporal context about the past behaviors towards the target, helping the agent identify repetitive failures and avoid getting stuck in action loops.
+Additionally, the action-state memory (see the $t$-step memory below) is provided to offer temporal context about the past behaviors towards the target, helping the agent identify repetitive failures and avoid getting stuck in action loops.

 After perceiving the local and global information, the agent should select an appropriate action from a discrete action space consisting of \texttt{forward}, \texttt{turn left}, \texttt{turn right}, and \texttt{stop}.
 We define the corresponding action signals for these commands to control the agent within the environment based on the ML-Agents library.
 It is worth noting that, for simplicity, all turning actions involve a fixed rotation of 90 degrees.
+We agree richer action spaces are more realistic, considering current VLLMs still struggle even with discrete actions, we adopt this simplified setting and leave continuous actions to future work.
 The agent should generate \texttt{stop} if the agent reaches near the target.
 We also provide the agent with an action-state mapping prompt to help it learn the correspondence between actions and positional changes.

 To analyze the underlying rationale of the final action, we also require the agent to output the reasoning process (see \cref{fig:case_gpt5mini}) for that decision.
 This concurrent output allows for a detailed evaluation of its decision-making integrity and a deeper understanding of its behavioral strategy.